-

 M-Vac System Discussed in AISOCC Journal of Cold Case Review

-In order to get an informative DNA profile, whether it be through autosomal or Y chromosome analysis, first the analyst must be able to collect the DNA from the substrate.
+New Collection Technique - the M-Vac System In order to get an informative DNA profile, whether it be through autosomal or Y chromosome analysis, first the analyst must be able to collect the DNA from the substrate.
 Traditional methods for collecting DNA from a particular sample or substrate include swabbing, cutting, or taping.
 A new method of sample collection is the The M-Vac system.
 The M-Vac is a wet vacuum collection system designed to be used on forensic evidence.
 Studies have shown that this system is able to collect more DNA than traditional methods (in one study, up to 180X more epithelial cell DNA was collected with the M-Vac system as compared to swabbing).
 In addition, the M-Vac system has shown to be useful in collecting DNA from large areas and is even able to collect additional DNA from samples that have already been swabbed.
+Read More

 -